Pandora: Documentation en: Web Monitoring

 task_begin get http://apache.org/ cookie 0 resource 0 check_string Apache Software Foundation task_end

 check_string.
-This variable does not allow you to check HTML itself, it only searches for sub-strings of text.
-We are looking for "Apache Software Foundation" on the web http://apache.org.
-If that text string exists, the check will return OK (if it is Remote HTTP module to check server response)
+This variable does not allow you to check HTML itself, it only searches for text sub-strings.
+If you look for "Apache Software Foundation" on the <http://apache.org> and if that text string exists, the check will return OK (if it is Remote HTTP module to check server response)

 check_not_string Section 3

 check_string syntax are not normal text strings, they are "regular expressions".
 That is to say, if you search for the string